ethereum-oasis-op/L2/workitems/l2-transaction-fee-API/l2transactionfeeapispec-v1.0.md

 **Transaction Fee:**

 The fee in a Layer 2 network or protocol token to be paid by a transaction Originator or Transaction Sender comprised of the sum of an Execution Fee, a Data Fee and a Priority Fee.

+**Transaction Status:**

+The current stage of a Layer 2 transaction in its lifecycle from initial submission on the L2 to finalization on the L1.

+Note that the lifecycle stages can vary between different L2 types.

 ## 1.3 Typographical Conventions